antaldaniel/reprex/content/event/2022-11-24-linecheck/index.md

 {{% callout note %}}
-- We will introduce **Surveyharmonies**, a survey recycling and survey harmonization tool.
+- We will introduce **Surveyharmonies**, a survey recycling and [survey harmonization tool](https://music.dataobservatory.eu/post/2022-02-16-survey-harmonization/).
 You can participate in our international gender bias survey in January 2023.
 Our team will also participate in the KeyChange Creative Lab on Friday, 25 November at 11.00.
 - You can learn about our **Listen Local** project, which helps local music ecosystems remain visible on global platforms.
 - We will offer you a cup of tea or coffee in an edible cup.
 {{% /callout %}}

+### Harmonizing surveys on gender (in)equaliaty

+- [x] You can create better surveys with less cost: you only need to ask the information, or change of information, that is not included in our harmonized datasets.
+Shorter, better questionnaires, smaller samples sizes, huge cost savings.

+- [x] When you make questionnaire-based research, you immediately get a history (the same question asked years ago) and an international comparison (the same question asked in other countries.)

+- [x] Often you do not even have to pay for the survey, because somebody else has already made a similar taxpayer funded research and we can just get the data for you.

+<td style="text-align: center;">{{< figure src="/img/blogposts_2021/difficulty_bills_levels.jpg" caption="Survey harmonization is a powerful research tool to increase the usability of questionnaire-based empirical research.
+Read more on [our blog](https://music.dataobservatory.eu/post/2022-02-16-survey-harmonization/)." numbered="false" >}}</td>